Fusarium TR4 in banana: a soil and sanitation management overview

 Persistence

-Most fungal plant pathogens survive in soil for 2–5 years without a host.
+Most fungal plant pathogens survive in soil for 2 to 5 years without a host.
 TR4 forms thick-walled chlamydospores that survive for 30+ years.
 This means crop rotation, the classic disease-management tool, does not work within any practical timeframe.

-No registered fungicide effectively controls TR4 in the field.
-Soil fumigation with methyl bromide was partially effective in experimental settings but is banned under the Montreal Protocol, economically impractical at plantation scale, and kills beneficial soil organisms along with the pathogen.
+No registered fungicide is effective against TR4 in the field.
+Soil fumigation with methyl bromide was partially effective in experimental settings but is banned under the Montreal Protocol, economically impractical at plantation scale, and removes beneficial soil organisms along with the pathogen.

 Host specificity